ShaunSHamilton/multiplicity-persistence/README.md

 - Maximum number possible to represent by `u128`: `2^128 - 1 = 340282366920938463463374607431768211455` (40 digits)

 - Digits to avoid: `1`, `5`, and `0`

+## Algorithms

+### Random

+On one thread, generate a buffer of random numbers.
+On another thread, calculate the multiplicity of the numbers in the buffer.